ArthurChiao/arthurchiao.github.io/_posts/2020-08-09-conntrack-design-and-implementation.md

 Stateful firewall is relative to the **stateless firewall** in the early days.
-With stateless firewall, one could only apply simple rules like `drop syn` or `allow syn`, and it has no concept of flow.
+With stateless firewall, one could only apply simple rules like `drop syn to port 443` or `allow syn to port 80`, and it has no concept of flow.
 It's impossible to configure a rule like **"allow this `ack` if `syn` has been seen, otherwise drop it"**, so the funtionality was quite limited [6].